OliverJPost/citypy/README.md

 # citypy
 A CLI tool for analysing urban form using open source geospatial data.

+Part of the TU Delft MSc Geomatics Thesis "The City Stack - A Morphology-Based City Analysis and Generation Framework".
+[Repo](https://github.com/OliverJPost/CityStack)

 ### How to install
 1. Clone the repository
 2. Make sure you have and active Python environment with [Poetry](https://python-poetry.org) installed.